Which Betting Apps Are Legal in Your State? The 2026 Availability Map

 The age wrinkle: 21 almost everywhere, with five exceptions

 The minimum age is 21 in nearly every legal state, but five jurisdictions currently allow 18+ sports betting: New Hampshire, Montana, Rhode Island, Washington D.C., and Wyoming.
+Montana’s is the best documented of the five, and it happened almost by accident: the 2019 law inserted sports wagering into the lottery’s existing age line from 1985, so the 18 was inherited rather than chosen.

 How to check your state in 30 seconds